 At the end of the training, clinicians will have a new framework for understanding their client's and their own work, along with several specific Whole-Brain strategies to help young people move from reactivity to resilience.

-This webinar was recorded Thursday 12th November, 2020 and is available for viewing after purchase for 30 days.
-You may view the recording as many times as you'd like during the 30 days.
+This webinar was recorded Thursday 12th November, 2020 and is no longer available for viewing.

 "Behavior is communication about what skills a child still needs to build, or what they are not yet able to do well.
 So if we want a child to change their behavior, we need to change ours.
 We need to start by being curious, we need to identify what skills the child is communicating he doesn’t have yet, and then we need to rise up to help the child build those skills." - Dr Bryson read more